mickaelChen/ReDO/README.md

 This happens early in the training (at about 3-5k iterations) in some runs (about 3.5 out of 10 in my experiments).
 In this case, it is possible to restart training automatically (using the --autoRestart .15 option)

-After this, the early stages, training should be stable.
+After these early stages, training should be stable.
 I stop training in the 20k~40k range, but the model gets unstable again if you train for too long.